marielakinn/School_District_Analysis/README.md

   - Scores by school size

     The scores by school size remained the same.
-The metrics for large schools are underperforming medium and small schools:
+Data shows that large schools are not performing as good as medium and small schools:

     ![](Resources/School_size_nan.PNG)